onur-celik/invester/README.md

 1. Install the necessary dependencies by running `npm install`.
 2. Start the application by running `npm start`.
 3. Access the application by navigating to http://localhost:3000 in your browser.
-4. Customize your dashboard by adding and removing widgets, selecting the data you want to see, and adjusting the layout.
+4. Customize your dashboard by adding and removing widgets, add widgets you want to see, and adjusting the layout.

+## Build
+Run `npm run build`

 ## Contributing
 1. Fork the project from Github (https://github.com/onur-celik/invester)